solana-labs/example-move/README.md

 # Move on Solana

+* **Note: Move on Solana is under construction and therefore this example project is not currently functioning.
+Please use it as a learning tool or a reference until construction is complete**

 This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with Libra Move programs on the Solana blockchain.